skiadas/BattleFTP/README.md

-# HanoverRPG
+# BattleFTP

-HanoverRPG is a text-based RPG game built in Haskell.
+BattleFTP (Battle for the Point) is a text-based RPG game built in Haskell.
 The player will be able to create characters of various classes and races, and engage in combat with AI-generated opponents.

 ## Overall description